jklingsporn/vertx-jooq/README.md

   - Using good old JDBC, check for the modules with `-jdbc` suffix.
   - Using this [asynchronous](https://github.com/jasync-sql/jasync-sql) database driver, check for `-async` modules.
   - Using this [reactive](https://github.com/reactiverse/reactive-pg-client) postgres database driver, check for `-reactive` modules.
+- Advanced configuration:
-- Do you use [Guice](https://github.com/google/guice) for dependency injection?
+  - Support for [Guice](https://github.com/google/guice) dependency injection
+  - Generation of `io.vertx.codegen.annotations.@DataObject`-annotations for your POJOs

 When you made your choice, you can start to configure the code-generator.
 This can be either done programmatically or using a maven- / gradle-plugin (recommended way).
 Please check the documentation in the module of the API of your choice how to set it up: